OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationclass_post_members.md

-# Create educationUser (member)
+# Add a student to a class roster

-Add a member to a class.
+Add a student to a class.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).